Do Not Track: Implementation

+Alternative permitted values are 0 if the user prefers to permit tracking, and null if the user has not expressed a preference.

+The user's DNT preference can also be read from the JavaScript navigator.doNotTrack property which returns one of the values 1, 0 or null.

 Development

 In 2007, several consumer advocacy groups asked the U.S. Federal Trade Commission (FTC) to create a Do Not Track list for online advertising.
 The proposal would have required that online advertisers submit their information to the FTC, which would compile a machine-readable list of the domain names used by those companies to place cookies or otherwise track consumers.

 In July 2009, researchers Christopher Soghoian and Sid Stamm implemented support for the Do Not Track header in the Firefox web browser via a prototype add-on.
 Stamm was, at the time, a privacy engineer at Mozilla, while Soghoian soon afterward started working at the FTC.
 One year later, during a U.S. Senate privacy hearing, FTC Chairman Jon Leibowitz told the Senate Commerce Committee that the commission was exploring the idea of proposing a "do-not-track" list.

 In December 2010, the FTC issued a privacy report that called for a "do-not-track" system that would enable people to avoid having their actions being monitored online.

 One week later, Microsoft announced that its next browser would include support for Tracking Protection Lists that block tracking of consumers using blacklists supplied by third parties.
 In January 2011, Mozilla announced that its Firefox browser would soon provide a Do Not Track solution, via a browser header.
 Microsoft's Internet Explorer 9, Apple's Safari, Opera and Google Chrome all later added support for the header approach.

 In August 2015, a coalition of privacy groups led by the Electronic Frontier Foundation using W3C's Tracking Preference Expression (DNT) standard proposed that "Do not track" be the goal for advocates to demand of businesses.

 In January 2019, the W3C Tracking Protection Working Group was disbanded, citing "insufficient deployment of these extensions" and lack of "indications of planned support among user agents, third parties, and the ecosystem at large".
 Beginning the following month, Apple removed DNT support from Safari starting from version 12.1, citing that it could be used as a "fingerprinting variable" for tracking.

 In December 2024, developer builds of Firefox lost support for the DNT header.
 Mozilla updated documentation about DNT to clarify that the browser no longer supports the header and recommended to use Global Privacy Control header instead.
 On February 4, 2025, Firefox 135.0 removed support for the DNT header for all users.